All Episodes

 The Cuban health care system, we keep hearing about it from the American left.

-And so far I've never noticed uh any leftists going to Havana for their own medical care or sending their kids there.
+And so for, I've never noticed any leftists going to Havana for their own medical care or sending their kids there.

 And I guess when it came time to save his own life, Fidel decided he didn't want access to the Cuban health care system as well.

-As you know, the Al Gore movie, um uh an inconvenient uh well, lie, truth.
+As you know, the Al Gore movie, an inconvenient, well, lie, truth.

-They're trying to show it in as many schools across the country as possible in Seattle.
+They're trying to show it in as many schools across the country as possible.

-Some parents have finally said, Wait a minute.
+In Seattle, some parents have finally said, wait a minute.

-If you're gonna show this, you know, show the alternative point of view on this.
+If you're going to show this, you know, show the alternative point of view on this.

 This is by no means concluded science.